Flat White vs Latte: One Drink, Two Names?

 Flat White vs Latte: Does Size Matter?

-In the flat white vs latte debate, flat white purists will tell you that the drink must be served in a small (5-6 ounce) mug or glass.
+In the flat white vs latte debate, flat white purists will tell you that the drink must be served in a small (5-6 ounce) mug or glass to preserve the espresso flavor.
 A latte, on the other hand, has always been served in a large (8-12 ounce) glass or wide-mouthed cup.

 It’s never that simple, though.
 As these two drinks have spread around the world, different ideas have emerged as to what each should look like.